 - Preference is then given to children with previous Montessori experience up to the desired ratio per classroom.
 The desired ratio of students with prior Montessori experience to those without is 4:1 in each classroom.
 The Montessori preference is used when the ratio falls below this goal.
 Montessori experience is defined above.

 - Waiting lists will be created in the order the results are pulled from the lottery.

 - Families will be notified of their child’s placement after the lottery is drawn.

 - Waiting lists will be maintained through the school year.

 - Students on the waiting list will continue to be listed throughout the school year until they are placed or withdraw.

 AFTER March 09, 2018

-The Lottery will be held on April 2, 2018 during the Board Meeting which begins at 6:00 at the school, 7 Williams Street, St. Augustine, FL 32084.
+The Lottery will be held on April 02, 2018 at 6:00 pm at the school, 7 Williams Street, St. Augustine, FL 32084.
 All complete applications received by March 9 will be entered into the lottery.

 After the lottery, openings will continue to be filled in the order of the waiting list.